Paradise Pier Hotel Getting Pixar Reimagining

-Disney has announced that Paradise Pier Hotel at Disneyland Resort will soon get a Pixar-themed reimagining.
+Paradise Pier Hotel at Disneyland Resort is getting a reimagining and will soon become Pixar Place Hotel.
 This post shares concept art, details about the changes, and our commentary about why this is good news despite our disdain for PPH, Pixar Pier, and the prior Toy Story Hotels.
+(Updated May 25, 2023.)

-This news comes out of Disneyland Resort President Ken Potrock’s meeting with Anaheim community leaders about upcoming plans for new experiences coming to the Disneyland Resort.
-Here’s a peek behind the curtain of what’s on the horizon for guests who stay at the Hotels of the Disneyland Resort.
+This news comes out of an press conference about upcoming plans for new experiences coming to the Hotels of Disneyland Resort and Downtown Disney.
+Let’s start a peek behind the curtain of what’s on the horizon for guests who stay at the three on-site hotels at Disneyland Resort.

 This should be easily reconciled for anyone who has ever heard the phrase, “making lemonade out of lemons.”
 (Which should be everyone.)

 Let’s be brutally honest: Paradise Pier Hotel is awful.
 For its supposed caliber, PPH is the worst Disney hotel in the world.
+It’s not even a remotely close call, either.
 Our posts about hotels near Disneyland frequently include a similar refrain, that Paradise Pier Hotel is essentially just light Disney branding on an otherwise generic third party hotel that charges an astronomical premium for said branding.

 That’s because it is.
 Paradise Pier Hotel is an old third party hotel.
 Disney bought the Pan Pacific in 1995 ahead of its construction of Disney’s California Adventure, and then tried to give it the Disneyland Hotel treatment, except with it paying tribute to the original Paradise Pier instead of Walt Disney’s Disneyland.
 (I don’t think it’s controversial to say Walt is more beloved with fans than DCA 1.0.)